Omega 3 Benefits: What It's Good For & How to Take It

 Omega 3, especially DHA and EPA, contains anticoagulant properties, which decreases the formation of blood clots.
 Omega 3 prevents platelets from sticking to each other and building up, and therefore this nutrient is associated with the prevention of serious conditions like deep vein thrombosis (DVT) or pulmonary embolism.

-Omega 3 protects brain cells and improves their overall function, which leads to an increase of substances that influence emotions, mood and wellbeing (like serotonin, dopamine and norepinephrine).
+Omega 3 protects brain cells and improves their overall function, which leads to an increase of substances that influence emotions, mood and well-being (like serotonin, dopamine and norepinephrine).

 Therefore, omega 3 can help to treat depression and can be used as an adjunct to treatment.
 It can help to decrease depressive symptoms, as well as help with sleep disturbances and libido (which are commonly affected by those suffering from depression).

-5. Management of asthma
+5. Manages asthma

 Due to its anti-inflammatory action, omega 3 can also help to manage asthma and prevent asthma attacks.
 Therefore, the consumption of foods with his omega 3 contents or the use of supplements as directed by a dietitian can be used as an adjunct to the therapy prescribed by the doctor.
+Learn more about the asthma medication your doctor may prescribe.

-Some studies show that omega 3 can reduce the risk of auto-immune diseases, which occur when the immune system does not recognize healthy, naturally-occurring cells in the body and attacks them.
+Some studies show that omega 3 can reduce the risk of autoimmune diseases, which occur when the immune system does not recognize healthy, naturally-occurring cells in the body and attacks them.
 Examples of auto-immune diseases include type 1 diabetes and multiple sclerosis.
-This healthy fat can also be used as a compliment to prescribed treatment of lupus, rheumatoid arthritis, ulcerative colitis, Chrohn's disease and psoriasis.

-7. Control of glucose of levels
+7. Regulates glucose levels

 Some studies show that omega 3 can help to reduce blood glucose levels by improving insulin resistance (which is very important in the treatment of type 2 diabetes).